moming-z/PIEL-for-LIB-SOH-Estimation-with-Adaptive-Multi-Source-Feature-Fusion/README.md

 # PIEL Project Documentation

 ## Overview
-The code used in paper, named "Physics-Informed Ensemble Learning for Lithium-Ion Battery SOH Estimation with Adaptive Physical-statistical Feature Fusion" is in this project.
+This repository contains the official code for the paper "Physics-Informed Ensemble Learning for Lithium-Ion Battery SOH Estimation with Adaptive Physical-Statistical Feature Fusion".
 ## Installation
 To install the dependencies and set up the project, please run the following commands:
 ```bash